-Shark Lagoon: Watch rays, sharks, and fish glide beneath your feet and around our Philippine mangrove lagoon.
+Reef Lagoon: Watch graceful stingrays and schooling fish glide beneath your feet and around our Philippine mangrove lagoon.

 Human Odyssey: What do you know about your 200,000-year-old ancestors?
 Follow the evolutionary path of Homo sapiens from Africa to all corners of the world.